-It was pretty beat up, and when we drove it on the tollway to and from Chitchen Itza, one of the wheels sounded like it was going to fall off at any minute.
+It was pretty beat up, and when we drove it on the tollway to and from Chichen Itza, one of the wheels sounded like it was going to fall off at any minute.

 I know as an American, I am spoiled.
-Believe me I lived in Germany and was shocked when I realized that my apartment did not have air-conditioning.
+Believe me, I lived in Germany and was shocked when I realized that my apartment did not have to air-condition.

 Germany doesn’t get too hot, but Cancun is in the Caribbean.
 It is hot!
 Our car blew air that maybe was somewhat cooler than the outside air but not much.
 We had a long road trip without a decent air-conditioner.
 I am not going to lie, it was tough.